som-shahlab/ehr_ml/doc_src/source/setup.rst

 There are three important necessary datasets for performing ehr_ml extractions:

 1. You must first have a clinical dataset in OMOP form.
-One example accessible synthetic clinical dataset is the OMOP SynPUF dataset available at http://www.ltscomputingllc.com/downloads/.
+   - One example accessible synthetic clinical dataset is the OMOP SynPUF dataset available at http://www.ltscomputingllc.com/downloads/.
+Once unzipped, the location of this directory is referred to as `SYNPUF_LOCATION` below.

 2. The clinical dataset must have an attached OMOP vocabulary.
-Normally this comes with the dataset itself, but in the case of SynPUF this must be downloaded seperately from https://athena.ohdsi.org/.
-Make sure to perform the CPT4 postprocessing step after downloading.
-Place the resulting concept files in the directory with the synthetic data.
+   - Normally this comes with the dataset itself, but in the case of SynPUF this must be downloaded seperately from https://athena.ohdsi.org/.
+You will need to create an account, which may take a few hours to get approval.
+The vocabulary can be downloaded from the "Download" tab in the top right of the webpage.
+     - **IMPORTANT:** Make sure to perform the CPT4 postprocessing step after downloading (on Linux, this involves running `cpt.sh` with your Athena API key, more detailed instructions in the `readme.txt` included in the SynPUF download).
+     - After performing the CPT4 postprocessing, move the concept files into the same directory as the SynPUF dataset.
+In the instructions below, the directory of this vocabulary is referred to as `VOCAB_LOCATION`.

 3. You must have a recent copy of UMLS.
 This can be obtained from https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html.
+In the instructions below, the unzipped directory is referred to as `UMLS_FOLDER_LOCATION`.

 4. You must have a copy of the latest General Equivalence Mappings for both ICD9 diagnoses and procedures.
 These can be downloaded from https://www.cms.gov/Medicare/Coding/ICD10/2018-ICD-10-CM-and-GEMs and https://www.cms.gov/Medicare/Coding/ICD10/2018-ICD-10-PCS-and-GEMs.
-(Merge the two folders.)
+Place the contents in in a single directory, referred to as `GEM_FOLDER_LOCATION` below.

 *********************************************
 Fixing SynPUF Data